What's A VPN? & Why You [REALLY] Need One in 2022

 A VPN can help to protect you in a few key ways:

 When you’re connected to a VPN server, all your internet traffic is encrypted.
 This means that nobody can see what you’re doing online, not even your internet service provider (ISP).
-And that means your ISP can’t throttle your speeds either, which it often does if you’re doing something speed-intensive like streaming or gaming.
+And that means your ISP can't throttle your speeds either.

 Encryption stops hackers from seeing sensitive information that you enter into websites, like your passwords.
 This is especially important if you’re using public WiFi because it's easy for cybercriminals to monitor your connection on public networks.
 But a VPN makes sure that even if someone stole your data, they wouldn't be able to decrypt it or even understand it.

-Websites and services, like Netflix, use your IP to determine your location.
-When you connect to a VPN server, the websites you access only see the VPN’s IP address.
+Websites and services use your IP to determine your location.
+When you connect to a VPN server, your IP address won't be visible.

 Malicious websites can download malware and trackers onto your device without you knowing.
-VPNs with built-in protection help to prevent infections by blocking these sites before they can do damage.
+VPNs with built-in protection help to prevent infections by blacklisting these sites before they can do damage.

 Some also block ads and pop-ups.
-This stops malicious ads from infecting your device with malware, and it means you can enjoy streaming platforms, like YouTube, ad-free.
+This stops malicious ads from infecting your device with malware.

 How Do VPNs Work?

-Your VPN directs all of your internet traffic through to one of its servers, where it’s encrypted.
+Your VPN directs all of your internet traffic through to one of its servers, where it's encrypted.
 For example, you might be in the UK and connect to a US server.
 The VPN sends your traffic from the UK to the US, completely encrypted.
-Because it’s encrypted, your ISP can no longer see the websites you access, where you’ve come from, or track you.
+Because it’s encrypted, your ISP can no longer see your online activity, where you've come from, or track you.

-From there, your VPN server forwards your traffic to the website you’re visiting, for example a website, app, or streaming service like Netflix.
+From there, your VPN server forwards your traffic to the website you’re visiting.
 The site sees the VPN server as the origin of your traffic, instead of your device.
 This means that it also sees your VPN server’s IP address instead of yours.
-The best VPNs use thousands of servers and update their IP addresses regularly, so sites don’t have enough time to blacklist and block them.
+The best VPNs use thousands of servers and update their IP addresses regularly, so sites don't have enough time to blacklist them.
 And that means, you stay completely private and undetectable.